Greg Keys – College Council Chairman

 As a father of four and a published author of a series of workbooks on child health and nutrition, Justin has a focus on curriculum development for applied learners and student and staff wellbeing.
 He sees the strength of the College in its ability to make positive changes in the lives of many young people, families and communities.

 Donna Rygate – College Council

-At the NSW Department of Planning & Infrastructure, Ms Rygate headed Corporate Governance and Policy.
-Before joining Planning in 2009, Donna was Deputy Director-General, Strategy, Communication and Governance at the NSW Department of Community Services.
-Donna’s broad experience has also included roles in central agencies, transport, conservation and environment protection.
+Ms Rygate headed Corporate Governance and Policy at the NSW Department of Planning & Infrastructure and was Deputy Director-General, Strategy, Communication and Governance at the NSW Department of Community Services.

 Donna is an experienced director and current directorships include Local Government Procurement, Brown Nurses, SEDA College, Parramatta City Council Audit & Risk Committee and Kildare Providence.
 Donna has an Economics degree with Honours in Government and Public Administration, and a Masters degree in Planning.
 She was made a Fellow of the Institute of Public Administration in 2012.